Nexedi/jio/docs/revision_storages.rst

      });

 #.
-Later, your smartphone is online and you retrieve the other version of the namecard.
+Later, your smartphone is online and you retrieve the other version of the namecard:

    .. code-block:: javascript